nirui/sshwifty/README.md

 enter maintaining state, which includes doing bug fix and security updates.
 Adding new features however, is not a part of the state.

+(Notice: Typo, grammar error or invalid use of language in the source code and document is categorized as bug, please report them if you found any.
+Thank you!)

 Please do not send pull request.
 If you need new feature, fork it, and maintain it like one of your own.
 Appreciated!